nosarthur/nosarthur.github.io/_drafts/golang.md

 The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) is created by Google in 2009.
-It is in the C language family, and its syntax is close to C, C++, and Python.
+It is in the C language family, with a syntax close to C/C++ and Python.
-To me, it is like C with enhancements.
+To me, it feels like C with enhancements in native data types, support for structures with methods, interface-based programming, and concurrency programming.

 * It does not have class and inheritance.
 * It does not have implicit type conversion (with the exception of `interface`).